solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_04_Other_Language_Support.md

 #### .NET

-This wouldn't be a comprehensive guide without some mention of .NET.
+This would not be a comprehensive guide without some mention of .NET.
 You can utilize the popular framework called `Npgsql` from .NET applications to make calls to Azure Database for PostgreSQL Flexible Server instances.

 For an example, reference [Quickstart: Use .NET (C#) to connect and query data in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/connect-csharp).